The geometry of quantum lens spaces: real spectral triples and bundle structure: Quantum teardrops and principal fiber bundles

-A strong connection in the case where $H=U(1)$ is particularly nice to work with, because of the following lemma: \begin{lemma} An algebra $A$, with continuous coaction $\rho: A \rightarrow A\otimes U(1)$, has a strong connection if and only if there exists elements $\sum_i a_i\otimes b_i$, and $\sum_i b_i' \otimes a_i'$ such that $\sum a_i b_i = \sum b_i' a_i'= 1$, for $a_i$ and $a_i'$ of degree $-1$ and $b_i$ and $b_i'$ of degree $+1$ for the coaction. \end{lemma} The proof of this lemma is a slight generalization of a construction done in the proof of~\cite[Theorem 3.3]{MR2989456}.
-One could also say that and algebra $A$ is a principal $U(1)$-fiber bundle over $A_0$ if and only if it is \emph{strongly $\Z$-graded}, i.e.\ there is a $\Z$-grading $A = \oplus_{k\in\Z} A_k$ such that $A_k A_l = A_{k+l}$.
+A strong connection in the case where $H=U(1)$ is particularly nice to work with, because of the following lemma: \begin{lemma} An algebra $A$, with continuous coaction $\rho: A \rightarrow A\ts U(1)$, has a strong connection if and only if there exists elements $\sum_i a_i\ts b_i$, and $\sum_i b_i' \ts a_i'$ such that $\sum a_i b_i = \sum b_i' a_i'= 1$, for $a_i$ and $a_i'$ of degree $-1$ and $b_i$ and $b_i'$ of degree $+1$ for the coaction.\footnote{While in corrections, we were made aware of~\cite{1409.5335}, where the same lemma was proven using a different method.} \end{lemma} The proof of this lemma is a slight generalization of a construction done in the proof of~\cite[Theorem 3.3]{MR2989456}.
+It also follows from this that a principal $U(1)$-fiber bundle over $A_0$ is \emph{strongly $\Z$-graded}, i.e.\ there is a $\Z$-grading $A = \oplus_{k\in\Z} A_k$ such that $A_k A_l = A_{k+l}$.
 This immediately follows from the lemma above. \begin{proof} We construct a strong connection by induction.
 Define $\omega$ by:

 for each $n\geq 1$.
 Condition~\eqref{eqn:strong connection a} is immediate.
 For $n=1$, we see that because $\sum a_i b_i = \sum b_i' a_i'= 1 = \eta(\epsilon(u))$, condition~\eqref{eqn:strong connection b} is satisfied.
 Conditions~\eqref{eqn:strong connection c} and~\eqref{eqn:strong connection d} are also obvious by the definition.